dapr/proposals/20240627-BC-listapi.md

 List API requests on state stores that don’t support the List API will result in errors.

+## Impact of the List API on Dapr state store components
+From the moment this proposal is accepted, all state store components will be required to implement the List API in order to get the "Stable" certification level.
+Components that are currently stable and for which the underlying state store does not support listing will not lose their stable status.

 ## Definitions:

 - **Listing**: The ability to retrieve a collection of items.